arielf/cuts/README.md

 that took a back-seat in priority.
-The most common case of intermixing TSV and CSV files as inputs is working thanks to the current default multi-match pattern `$ICS` which simply matching all of: multi-white-space, tabs, or (optionally space surrounded) commas.
+The most common case of intermixing TSV and CSV files as inputs is working thanks to the current default multi-match pattern `$ICS` which simply matches all of: multi-white-space, tabs, or (optionally space surrounded) commas.
 Even an extreme case of a schizophrenic input like:

 ```
 $ cat schizo.csv
 0,1 ,  2